Electric energy consumption: Electricity outlook

-As transport and heating become more climate-friendly, the environmental effect of energy consumption will be more determined by electricity.

 The International Energy Agency expects revisions of subsidies for fossil fuels which amounted to $550 billion in 2013, more than four times renewable energy subsidies.
 In this scenario, almost half of the increase in 2040 of electricity consumption is covered by more than 80% growth of renewable energy.
 Many new nuclear plants will be constructed, mainly to replace old ones.
 The nuclear part of electricity generation will increase from 11 to 12%.
 The renewable part goes up much more, from 21 to 33%.
 The IEA warns that in order to restrict global warming to 2 °C, carbon dioxide emissions must not exceed 1000 gigaton (Gt) from 2014.
 This limit is reached in 2040 and emissions will not drop to zero ever.

 The World Energy Council sees world electricity consumption increasing to more than 40,000 TWh/a in 2040.
 The fossil part of generation depends on energy policy.
-It can stay around 70% in the so-called Jazz scenario where countries rather independently "improvise" but it can also decrease to around 40% in the Symphony scenario if countries work "orchestrated" for more climate friendly policy.
+It can stay around 70% in the so-called "Jazz" scenario where countries rather independently "improvise" but it can also decrease to around 40% in the "Symphony" scenario if countries work "orchestrated" for more climate friendly policy.
 Carbon dioxide emissions, 32 Gt/a in 2012, will increase to 46 Gt/a in Jazz but decrease to 26 Gt/a in Symphony.
 Accordingly, until 2040 the renewable part of generation will stay at about 20% in Jazz but increase to about 45% in Symphony.